-Last winter I gave a trend talk at the Academy of Arts in Tallin, Estonia.
-I still remember very well the public academy (made me think on how important it is to have art academies as public institutions) and its amazing building, the first digital black board I got to write on and a very creative student crowd.
+Last winter, I gave a trend talk at the Academy of Arts in Tallin, Estonia.
+I still remember very well the public academy (made me think about how important it is to have art academies as public institutions) and its amazing building, the first digital blackboard I got to write on, and a very creative student crowd.

-Specialising in designing tableware and interior design products, this collection is about geometric shapes only, stripped back to the origin of form and using tinted porcelain.
+Specializing in designing tableware and interior design products, this collection is about geometric shapes only, stripped back to the origin of form, and using tinted porcelain.

-All stages of production through to completion are performed by hand: prototyping, mould creation, item moulding and surface treatment.
-As such, every object has a certain originality and is unique.
+All stages of production through to completion are performed by hand: prototyping, mould creation, item moulding, and surface treatment.
+As such, every object has its originality and is unique.

-If you’d love to discover more ceramicists apart from Nüüd Ceramics who inspire us, please check out theses articles.
+If you’d love to discover more ceramicists apart from Nüüd Ceramics who inspire us, please check out these articles.

 Also, if your heart skips a beat when seeing clay and terracotta:

 Within our It’s Trending series, please see this issue of How The Construction Brick Became The Rockstar In Retail Design.